ImVictorM/ECommerceManagement/docs/Authentication/Authentication.md

 ### Login

-Users can log in using their email and password.
+Users can log in using their email and password.<br/>
 PS: Inactive users cannot log in.

 ```js